 We are dedicated to producing a great camp with exceptional role models so you and your child can rest assured that you picked the right place for your summer experience.
 Those are the experiences and memories that last a lifetime...
 We are sure you will agree that Camp Christina is the perfect destination for your child and family!
 The summer camp staff and I are excited to meet your camper!
 See you all very soon!

 Sincerely, Isabel Schneider, Camp Director

 HANDBOOK CONTENTS

-Welcome Letter .2
+Welcome Letter 2

-Contact Information 3
+Contact Information

 Tuition/Refund Policy

-Staff Ratios

-Camp Lunch
+Camp Overview

 A Typical Day at Camp

-Camp Options for 2022

 Preparing for Camp

-Lost & Found

-Physicals & Immunizations
+Important Reminders

+Photo Notice

+Rainy Days and Extreme Heat

+Medical Concerns